holachuy/staging-dtp/index.md

 <div class="mustache">
 </div>

-There are many use cases for users transferring data between services, some we know about today, and some we have yet to discover.
+There are many use cases for users porting data directly between services, some we know about today, and some we have yet to discover.
 A couple of examples of ones we know users want today are:

   * Trying out a new service
   * Leaving a service